The Concept of Double Jeopardy: Background and History

 The double jeopardy clause in the U.S. Constitution's Fifth Amendment states, "No person shall . . . be subject for the same offence to be twice put in jeopardy of life or limb."
 This fundamental right prevents the federal government from prosecuting individuals more than once for a single offense.
 It also prevents them from imposing multiple punishments for a single crime.

 Most state constitutions also guarantee this right to defendants appearing in state court.
 Some states do not expressly guarantee this right in their laws.
-However, the double jeopardy clause applies to state proceedings via the Fourteenth Amendment.
+But the double jeopardy clause applies to state proceedings via the Fourteenth Amendment.
 So, these states must still afford the protection to criminal defendants.

 Double Jeopardy and the Constitution